alberttwong/onehouse-demos/trino-prestodb-spark-minio/hudi.md

 ### Step 8: Schedule and Run Compaction for Merge-On-Read table

-Lets schedule and run a compaction to create a new version of columnar  file so that read-optimized readers will see fresher data.
+Lets schedule and run a compaction to create a new version of columnar  file so that Read Optimized readers will see fresher data.
 Again, You can use Hudi CLI to manually schedule and run compaction

 ```java